 The Southern Ridge is a recreational trail that connects five parks located along the southern ridge of Singapore and is 6.2 miles in length.
 The five connected parks are Mount Faber Park, Telok Blangah Hill, HortPark, Kent Ridge Park, and Labrador Nature Reserve.

-Be sure to check out Henderson Waves, a 256-feet-high suspended dock that is the highest pedestrian bridge in all of Singapore.
+Be sure to check out Henderson Waves, a 256-foot-high suspended dock that is the highest pedestrian bridge in all of Singapore.
 This is also a beloved location for tourists and photographers since the view of the surrounding nature is spectacular.
 Throughout the park, you can also see excellent views of the city, harbor, and the southern islands of Singapore.
 This is a great option if you want to get away from the busy hustle of the city without going too far.

 7. Gardens by the Bay – OCBC Skyway